cjdinsmore/guacamole-auth-hmac/README.md

  2. Encrypt using SHA256.

 ## POST
-Using the php form example, parameters can be POSTed to `/guacamole/api/tokens` to authenticate.
+Using the python example, parameters can be POSTed to `/guacamole/api/tokens` to authenticate.
 The response is then sent as JSON and contains `authToken` which is then used to login: `guacamole/#/client/(connection)?token=(authToken)`

 `(connection)` is an encoded string that tells Guacamole to connect the user to a server.
 It is generated as follows: